 Your Corporate Black Girl was an idea that stemmed from many Black women's experience transitioning into the corporate world.
 It is difficult not seeing enough Black women.
 We exist, bringing diversity and our Black Girl Magic, but we are not recognized as much.
 It's like we're invisible sheroes making it happen.

-This platform was created to embrace Black women in professional spaces and to allow other Black women to share their professional experiences.
+This platform was created to embrace Black women in professional spaces and to allow other Black women to share their professional experiences in a raw and authentic way.

 While on Twitter, we've noticed that many Black women shared the same frustrations in the professional work environment.
 There are understood underlying complexities of being a Black woman, especially in a workspace environment.
 Many tweets described the personal lives of Black women, which included but were not limited to their struggles, insecurities, and fear of becoming the "token black girl".
 But also, their achievements, strengths, and proud moments.
 We wanted to show that being a Black women in a professional work environment is an experience that is unique and it exists.
 Creating @YourCorpBlkGirl, was a space to share ideas, goals, and experiences in an online space.